PaulAlexander23/three-layer-flow/README.md

 # Strong Surface Tension

-Folder structure
+This is the read me for the first project of my PhD, three layer flows with strong surface tension.

+Below is the folder structure and heirarchy of the code.

+Each folder should have a main script which is run to produce the results used in any publication.
+Optionally a test script (ie test.m calling all tests) could be included to demonstate the validity of the section.

 ## Interfaces and functions, `IF\`

 In this folder the right hand side of the problem is defined and also the various initial conditions and functions to plot them.
 The steady state solution is also plotted here.

 The right hand side of the problem uses a cell array y{1}, y{2} for the two interfaces and another cell array dy{1,1}, dy{1,2}, dy{2,1}, etc (dy{degree,interface}).
-But as we don't have any second derivates it is a waste to compute them.
+But as we don't have any second derivates it is a waste to compute them so the cell array has gaps (empty arrays) in it.

 * compute_burgers.m
 * compute_evolution_linear.m